Ashqar-2005/Ei---Study/README.md

-# 🚀 Exercise 1 – Design Patterns in Java
+# 🚀  Design Patterns in Java

 Welcome to my **Java Design Patterns Showcase**!
 This project is built as part of my learning journey 👨‍💻 and demonstrates how common design patterns can be applied in a simple, human‑understandable way.